IamKay/100DaysOfCode/README.md

 * Day 96
   > Continued with the course.
 Completed 2 modules today.
 About 3 hrs of content still remains.
 Also, made a repo for the things i will make during the course.
 Repo [here](https://github.com/kaydee/Pluralsight)

+* Day 97
+  > Finished two more modules in the Pluralsight course (Progress is being uploaded side by side).
+I don't know the number but there are many left.
+Also, i'll finish two modules of the MLCC course before sleeping.
+Sometimes i think i am taking a lil too much load for my own good.